This ultimate guide to collaboration in the workplace will help leaders:

 “Nobody should ever feel like My job is the hardest, and everybody else is just out to make my life harder,” says Hunsberger.
 “If you find yourself feeling that way about the work, it means that it might be time to build more empathy for those people you feel are making your life difficult.”

 That said, don’t go overboard.
-While having work friends has been proven crucial for retaining employees and keeping them happy, doubling down on the social calendar isn’t always the key to greasing the teamwork wheels overall.
+While having work friends has been proven crucial for retaining employees and keeping them happy, doubling down on the social calendar isn’t always the key to increasing collaboration in the office.

 “Collaboration isn’t something you can offsite your way into,” says Maddux.
 “Staff social outings might be meant as a bonding experience, but it can be hard to translate that back to the office.”